djzeratul/ns-pebble-plain/README.md

 # 5) Enable workflows

 * Go to Actions > Workflows > Build plain pebble page and "go ahead and enable them".
+* The workflow can be viewed and edited at /.github/workflows/update.yml
+* Make sure the workflow gets set to enabled, otherwise your data will not update.

 # 6) Push to main